RachitKataria/USCHackers/README.md

 # USCHackers
-A splash page that serves as the first stepping stone for new and old USC Hackers into USC's hacker culture and community!
+A splash page that serves as a stepping stone into USC's hacker culture and community!